syntevo/docs/SmartGit/Latest/GUI/Log.md

 ## Recyclable Commits

-In the **Branches** view, you can toggle **Recyclable Commits** to get back obsolete heads which are not reachable anymore from any ref.
-Technically, SmartGit will include all commits which are found in the reflogs (`.git/logs`-files).
+In the **Branches** view, you can toggle **Recyclable Commits** to get list obsolete heads which are no longer reachable from any *ref* in git.
+These unreachable commits may be eligible for permanent deletion (garbage collection).
+(Technically, SmartGit will include all commits which are found in the reflogs (`.git/logs`-files) when determining which commits are `Recyclable`.)

 ## Skip merge optimization when filtering